Union (American Civil War): Public opinion

 Historian Michael Smith argues that as the war ground on year after year, the spirit of American republicanism grew stronger and generated fears of corruption in high places.
 Voters became afraid of power being centralized in Washington, extravagant spending, and war profiteering.
 Democratic candidates emphasized these fears.
 The candidates added that rapid modernization was putting too much political power in the hands of Eastern financiers and industrialists.
-They warned that the abolition of slavery would bring a flood of freed blacks into the labor market of the North.
+They warned that the abolition of slavery would bring a flood of freed blacks into the labor market of the free states.

 Republicans responded with charges of defeatism.
 They indicted Copperheads for criminal conspiracies to free Confederate prisoners of war and played on the spirit of nationalism and the growing hatred of the slave owners, as the guilty party in the war.

 President Lincoln

 Historians have overwhelmingly praised the "political genius" of Abraham Lincoln's performance as president.
 His first priority was military victory.
 This required that he master entirely new skills as a strategist and diplomat.
 He oversaw supplies, finances, manpower, the selection of generals, and the course of overall strategy.
 Working closely with state and local politicians, he rallied public opinion and (at Gettysburg) articulated a national mission that has defined America ever since.
 Lincoln's charm and willingness to cooperate with political and personal enemies made Washington work much more smoothly than Richmond, the Confederate capital, and his wit smoothed many rough edges.
 Lincoln's cabinet proved much stronger and more efficient than Davis's, as Lincoln channeled personal rivalries into a competition for excellence rather than mutual destruction.
 With William Seward at State, Salmon P. Chase at the Treasury, and (from 1862) Edwin Stanton at the War Department, Lincoln had a powerful cabinet of determined men.
 Except for monitoring major appointments and decisions, Lincoln gave them free rein to end the Confederate rebellion.